spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/templates-and-slots-overview.md

 For product details page type, you can use the Product ID or Category ID identifiers.
 Category ID is a collective identifier.
 By selecting a category, the content manager selects all the products that are [assigned to the category](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/category/assigning-products-to-categories.html).
 {% endinfo_block %}

 To meet your project requirements, you can extend the visibility conditions functionality by adding more conditions, like Customer ID, Customer Group ID or Navigation Nodes.
-See [HowTo - Create Visibility Conditions for CMS Blocks](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.html) to learn more.
+To learn more, see [HowTo - Create Visibility Conditions for CMS Blocks](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.html).

 A content manager can define visibility conditions by [selecting pages](/docs/scos/user/back-office-user-guides/{{page.version}}/content/slots/managing-slots.html#selecting-pages) in the Back Office&nbsp;<span aria-label="and then">></span> **Content Management&nbsp;<span aria-label="and then">></span> Slots** section.